 Information might have changed or been added since this document was published.
 The latest version of the document is installed with Mastercam or can be obtained from your local Reseller.
-A ReadMe file (ReadMe.PDF) - installed with each release - includes the latest information about Mastercam features and enhancements.
+The Resolved Issues website-installed with each release-includes the latest information about Mastercam features and enhancements.